BuyMyMojo/open-fbt/README.md

 [FBT Links](https://linktr.ee/FBT_Heaven)

-## about
+## About

-I am the developer for version 2.0, it has been a stale unmaintained project for months but I didn't want my source to just wither untouched so I removed the API keys and added a handful of `// TODO:`s to the code for you to find what discord IDs you need to change and what other keys you need to provide.
+I am the developer for version 2.0, it has been a stale unmaintained project for months but I didn't want my source to just wither untouched -- so I removed the API keys and added a handful of `// TODO:`s to the code for you to find what discord IDs you need to change and what other keys you need to provide.

 You will need a [Redis DB](https://redis.io/) for a bunch of features, no guide on setting one up atm (or possibly ever, we'll see how I feel later)
 You can also update a [Meilisearch DB](https://www.meilisearch.com/) with the same data, that one command is easy to comment out if you don't want to use that too

-## redis layout
+## Redis layout

 The db is split into 8 "folders".
 Redis is a key:value DB meaning you have just the name of the DB entry and then its value, an example of this is the entry `user:0000000000000000000` which is an entry in the user "folder".